Douglas Allanbrook: St. John's

-In 1952 he returned to the U.S. to become a tutor at St. John's College in Annapolis in its Great Brooks Program.
+In 1952 he returned to the U.S. to become a tutor at St. John's College in Annapolis in its Great Books Program.
 Although he taught part-time at the Peabody Conservatory in Baltimore from 1953 through 1956, he chose to stay at St. John's for the duration of his teaching career.
 Allanbrook was on the faculty at St. John's for 45 years, teaching music, math, philosophy, Greek, and French.

-Although he retired from the college in May 1986, he continued to teach and perform there until his death.
+In 1982, he was awarded an American Academy of Arts and Letters music prize.
+He retired from the college in May 1986, he continued to teach and perform there until his death.
 For many years, he was a member of the board at the Yaddo artists colony near Saratoga Springs, NY.
 He died in Annapolis, Maryland on January 29, 2003, from a heart attack at the age of 81.